rb1193/recipe-api/README.md

 # Recipes API

-To run this project use `docker-compose up`.
+To run this project locally use mkcert to create a self-signed cert and key called `recipes-api.arbee.me.crt` and `recipes-api.arbee.me.crt`.
+Then do npm install.
+Then create a .env file with your configuration.
+Then run `docker-compose up`.

 To watch for changes use `npm run-script watch`.